 One of the main direct advantages of this is an obvious boost to creditor confidence.
 The fact that members and shareholders share the responsibilities of the company's assets means that insolvency is less likely in an unlimited company than a limited company.
 There is a general understanding that unlimited companies formation have a better standard of practices when it comes to executive management, and that the business model focuses on minimising risk.

-Keeping things private: it is also recognised that an unlimited company can have greater control over the details of its transactions than a limited company.
+Keeping things private: it is also recognised that a private unlimited company can have greater control over the details of its transactions than a limited company.
 For example, an unlimited company registered in the UK is usually not made to publish financial statements.
 This means that shareholder dividends aren't necessarily made public, and that the affairs of the business are kept hidden from competitors that might seek to gain an advantage from those details.